Fractions to Decimals

 Example:

 ____________________________________________ 13/110110 = 0.000118063754427390791027154663518299881936...
-The recurring decimal starts with the 2nd digit following the decimal point and is 66 digits long.
-13/111101 = 0.0001170106479689651758310006210565161429690101799263... after 1000 decimals not recurring.
+Repeating from the 2nd decimal digit.
+The length of the period is 66 digits.
+13/111101 = 0.0001170106479689651758310006210565161429690101799263... after 1000 decimals not repeating.